gnosisguild/CRISP/README.md

 ## Contributing

-We welcome contributions from the community.
-Please read our contributing guide and code of conduct before submitting any pull requests or issues.
+We welcome and encourage community contributions to this repo.
+Please make sure to read the [CLA](https://github.com/gnosisguild/CLA) before contributing.

+### Security and Liability

+This repo is provided WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+### License

+This repo created under the [LGPL-3.0+ license](LICENSE).